msantos/alcove/README.md

 Creating a Container Using Linux Namespaces
 ===========================================

 Namespaces are the basis for Linux Containers (LXC).
-Creating a new namespace is as simple as passing some flags to clone(2).
+Creating a new namespace is as simple as passing in the appropriate flags to clone(2).
 We'll rewrite the chroot example to run inside a namespace and use another Linux feature, control groups, to limit the system resources available to the process.

 See `examples/nsex.erl`.